MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/selectioncondition-element-for-entryselectedby-for-tablecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: SelectionCondition Element for EntrySelectedBy for TableControl (Format)
+title: SelectionCondition Element for EntrySelectedBy for TableControl
-description: SelectionCondition Element for EntrySelectedBy for TableControl (Format)
+description: SelectionCondition Element for EntrySelectedBy for TableControl
 ---
-# SelectionCondition Element for EntrySelectedBy for TableControl (Format)
+# SelectionCondition Element for EntrySelectedBy for TableControl

 Defines the condition that must exist to use for this definition of the table view.
 There is no limit to the number of selection conditions that can be specified for a table definition.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-TableControl Element (Format)
+- TableControl Element
-TableRowEntries Element (Format)
+- TableRowEntries Element
-TableRowEntry Element (Format)
+- TableRowEntry Element
-EntrySelectedBy Element for TableRowEntry (Format) SelectionCondition Element for EntrySelectedBy for TableRowEntry (Format)
+- EntrySelectedBy Element
+- SelectionCondition Element

 ## Syntax